-4.29 The indicative scheme focuses on improving the Long Clough Brook as it runs through the site.
+- 4.32 The indicative scheme focuses on improving the Long Clough Brook as it runs through the site.
 This is culverted in many parts and opportunities to remove culverts are a key element of the overall scheme to address flood risk and also to enhance the ecological value of the watercourse and present it as a central feature within the scheme.
 The position of the new properties close to the Charlestown Road frontage will recreate the strong character which the existing buildings exhibit.
-Whilst the existing structures are derelict and unsuitable for residential or even viable for commercial use the design of the new buildings has been carefully developed in order to ensure that the strong sense of enclosure which they produce is retained.

-- 4.30 The use of natural stone, where possible reusing the materials from within the site, will create a cohesive development which fully responds to the dominant building material in the area.
+Whilst the existing structures are derelict and unsuitable for residential or even viable for commercial use, the design of the new buildings has been carefully developed in order to ensure that the strong sense of enclosure which they produce is retained. - 4.33 The use of natural stone, where possible reusing the materials from within the site, will create a cohesive development which fully responds to the dominant building material in the area.
 It is considered possible to retain and convert the three storey former office building within the site.
 Whilst not Listed, this does appear to remain in generally good structural condition and it is proposed to convert this into a total of 14 units.
-The retention of this prominent building represents a positive aspect of the scheme. - 4.31 The development includes the improvement, repair and provision of public access to the area on the southern part of the site which houses the mill pond and original associated infrastructure.
+The retention of this prominent building represents a positive aspect of the scheme.

+- 4.34 The development includes the improvement, repair and provision of public access to the area on the southern part of the site which houses the mill pond and original associated infrastructure.
 The mill pond has become disused and overgrown.
 An ecological assessment of this area has been carried out as part of the process of developing the scheme.
 This assessment accompanies the planning application and shows that there were no species within this area which would prevent the improvement works taking place.
-The aim is to re-water the mill ponds and repair the walls and other infrastructure.
-The management of the woodland which has developed will enable public access to be provided, linking this area with the local footpath network as well as the development proposed on the adjacent land.
-The development accords fully with PPS9 as a result. - 4.32 Clearly, years of neglect have left the mill pond overgrown and in a very poor state of repair and the work involved in their repair will be significant and costly.
+The aim is repair the walls and other infrastructure.
+The management of the woodland which has developed will enable public access to be provided in a way which protects the environment that has developed in the area, linking this area with the local footpath network as well as the development proposed on the adjacent land.
+The development accords fully with the latest policies in the Framework as a result. - 4.35 Clearly, years of neglect have left the mill pond overgrown and in a very poor state of repair and the work involved in the repair will be significant and costly.
 The area does, however, represent an important element of the industrial heritage of the site and opening up this part of the site for public use represents a significant benefit of the scheme.
-There would be exceptional costs involved in creating a high quality open space and recreation area as part of the development.
+There would be exceptional costs involved in creating a high quality open space and recreation area as part of the development which protects the natural environment.
 Given this and the wider public benefits which would accompany these works, it is therefore considered that this would be the only recreational or open space contribution forthcoming as part of the development.
-If any additional contributions are sought it would not be viable for the scheme to pay for these and the repair and reinstatement works to the mill pond outlined.
+If any additional contributions are sought it would not be viable for the scheme to pay for these and also the repair and reinstatement works to the mill pond outlined.
 A full scheme for repair, access and interpretation would be developed as part of the detailed design process, however, the details provided as part of the indicative scheme demonstrate how this can be achieved.